 2. Patients with H pylori infection should be considered for H pylori eradication therapy, as this may lead to an improvement in the platelet counts (see Peptic Ulcer Disease).

 1. Splenectomy: Indications for splenectomy are considered on a case-by-case basis in patients with ITP and primary resistance to glucocorticoids or those who need long-term glucocorticoid therapy to maintain adequate platelet counts.
 Before splenectomy a trial of second-line pharmacotherapy may be used (see below).
-In the majority of cases splenectomy is performed after ≥6 months of diagnosing the disease, as spontaneous remissions have been observed even after 6 months of the diagnosis of ITP.
-In the case of symptomatic severe thrombocytopenia (<10,000/microL) in a patient treated with appropriate doses of glucocorticoids for >2 weeks, earlier splenectomy (before 6 months) is justified.
+In the majority of cases splenectomy is performed after ≥6 months of diagnosing the disease, as spontaneous remissions have been observed even after 6 months of diagnosis.
+In the case of symptomatic severe thrombocytopenia (<10,000/microL) in a patient treated with appropriate doses of glucocorticoids for >2 weeks, earlier splenectomy (before 6 months) may be justified.
 The most common complications of splenectomy include infections and venous thrombosis.
 Splenectomy leads to remission in up to 65% of patients.
 In the remaining patients continued glucocorticoid therapy at the lowest possible dose is necessary, and if this is ineffective, other second-line agents are used.
-To optimize the preoperative platelet count (usual goal >50,000/microL), intravenous immunoglobulin (IVIG) or anti-D immunoglobulin is administered; use of a thrombopoietin-receptor agonist may also be considered in the perioperative period.
-At least 2 weeks before splenectomy (and if this is not feasible, as soon as possible after splenectomy) the patient should receive vaccines against Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae (see Immunoprophylaxis of Infectious Diseases in Adults); the vaccinations should be repeated every 5 years.
+To optimize the preoperative platelet count (usual goal >50,000/microL), IVIG or anti-D immunoglobulin may be administered; use of a thrombopoietin-receptor agonist may also be considered in the perioperative period.
+At least 2 weeks before splenectomy (and if this is not feasible, as soon as possible after splenectomy) the patient should receive vaccines against Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae; the vaccinations should be repeated every 5 years.

 2. Second-line agents: